kiranjeet24/Daily-Progress-Report/README.md

 <br>

 **What is Virtual Machine?**
-<p align="justify">A virtual machine (VM) is a computing environment or software that aids developers to access an operating system via a physical machine.</p>
+<p align="justify">A Virtual Machine (VM) is a compute resource that uses software instead of a physical computer to run programs and deploy apps.
+One or more virtual “guest” machines run on a physical “host” machine.
+Each virtual machine runs its own operating system and functions separately from the other VMs, even when they are all running on the same host.
+This means that, for example, a virtual MacOS virtual machine can run on a physical PC.</p>
 - It can start only a single VM on a VMX.
 - It can run only a limited number of VMs on a system.
 <br>